giliev560/rtt06-team-0101/0101_aws_notes.md

   |       IDS        |  Goce  |
   |    Guard Duty    |Santhiya|

-What is the defenition of AntiVirus ??
+What is the definition of AntiVirus ??
 Antivirus software, also known as anti-malware, is a computer program used to prevent, detect, and remove malware.
 Antivirus software was originally developed to detect and remove computer viruses, hence the name.